Lumbar Spinal Fusion

 What will happen during surgery?

 - You will be given medicine to keep you asleep and free from pain during the surgery.
 Your surgeon will make an incision in the skin of your lower back or side near the vertebrae.
-He may remove part of some of the vertebrae, disks between the vertebrae, or tissue near the area.
+Your surgeon may remove part of some of the vertebrae, disks between the vertebrae, or tissue near the area.

 What are the risks of lumbar spinal fusion?